 Time-of-flight overhead people counters made it possible for stores to handle their occupancy counting automatically.
 Paired with the right software, an overhead door counter device can track capacity in real time.
 Convenient interfaces can tell employees and customers how many people are in the store and how many more can enter.
 As soon as this technology became available early on in the pandemic, it exploded onto the retail scene.

-People counters are new territory for many businesses.
-They’re implementing people counters for the first time to keep pace with new COVID-19 safety regulations.
-If you’ve just invested in one or are considering it, you’ll be glad to know they can benefit your business in multiple ways.
+If people counters are new territory for your business, you’ll be glad to know that they can benefit your business in multiple ways.
 Here are just some of the benefits of people counting systems:

 1. Improves Safety

 The most immediate need for many businesses is following safety regulations.
 If your state has capacity rules for retailers, you need a way to count who enters and exits your building.
 An accurate system lets you serve the most customers possible while remaining safe and compliant.

 The SafeEntry capacity monitoring systems have many features that make it easier to maintain safe building occupancy to meet different retailer’s safety requirements and budgets.
 The SafeEntry system lets employees input manual data on smartphones, tablets, or computers and tally the building’s current occupancy instantly.
 As the next step up, the system uses the latest overhead counting technology, the Vector 4D sensor, to track occupancy in real time.

 Some of the safety features of these systems include:

 Real-time data and alerts: The SafeEntry system update in real-time.
 The system can also alert you when your store is nearing or at capacity.

 Customizable occupancy limits: With the changing regulations and phased reopening plans, your capacity limits may change.
 Our occupancy tracking software lets you set and change your thresholds as needed.